Martin Stadium: Apple Cup

 between the 2006 and 2012 renovations.

 WSU defeated winless UW 16–13 in double overtime at the 2008 Apple Cup.
 The new west end scoreboard was part of phase II upgrades.

 Washington State hosts the Apple Cup rivalry game with Washington in even-numbered years.
 Except for 1954, the Apple Cup was played at Joe Albi Stadium in Spokane from 1950 to 1980, rather than in Pullman.
 The Cougars went in these fifteen Spokane Apple Cups (winning in 1958, 1968, and 1972), while winning the previous two games played in Pullman (1948, 1954).

 Since 1982, a Cougar victory, all WSU home games in the rivalry have been played at Martin Stadium, with the Cougars winning seven of the 19 Pullman games through 2018; the most recent win was in 2012, in overtime.

 Sharing with a rival

-For 2 1/2 seasons, 1999–2001, the Idaho Vandals of nearby Moscow borrowed Martin Stadium to use as its home field, as Idaho transitioned from Division I-AA back up to I-A. At the time, the Vandals' Kibbie Dome was too small to support the NCAA's attendance requirements for Division I-A.
+For 2½ seasons, 1999–2001, the Idaho Vandals of nearby Moscow borrowed Martin Stadium to use as its home field, as Idaho transitioned from Division I-AA back up to I-A. At the time, the Vandals' Kibbie Dome was too small to support the NCAA's attendance requirements for Division I-A.

-The attendance criteria were changed, and Idaho has used the Kibbie Dome as its football home ever since.
+The attendance criteria changed, and Idaho has used the Kibbie Dome as its football home since.
 The Vandals continued as an FBS member through the 2017 season, after which they returned to FCS play in the Big Sky Conference, which the rest of the Idaho athletic program had rejoined in 2014.